ShwanMario/ASWD/README.md

 imageio==2.8.0
 ### Datasets
 Two datasets are used in this repository, namely the [CIFAR10](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.222.9220&rep=rep1&type=pdf) dataset and [CELEBA](http://openaccess.thecvf.com/content_iccv_2015/html/Liu_Deep_Learning_Face_ICCV_2015_paper.html) dataset.
-The CIFAR10 dataset (64x64 pixels) will be automatically downloaded from https://www.cs.toronto.edu/~kriz/cifar-10-python.tar.gz when running the experiment on CIFAR10 dataset.
+- The CIFAR10 dataset (64x64 pixels) will be automatically downloaded from https://www.cs.toronto.edu/~kriz/cifar-10-python.tar.gz when running the experiment on CIFAR10 dataset.
-The dataset needs be be manually downloaded and can be found on the website http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html, we use the cropped CELEBA dataset with 64x64 pixels.
+- The CELEBA dataset needs be be manually downloaded and can be found on the website http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html, we use the cropped CELEBA dataset with 64x64 pixels.

 ### Precalculated Statistics

 To calculate the [Fréchet Inception Distance (FID score)](https://arxiv.org/abs/1706.08500), precalculated statistics for datasets

+- [CIFAR 10](http://bioinf.jku.at/research/ttur/ttur_stats/fid_stats_cifar10_train.npz) (calculated on all training samples)
 - [cropped CelebA](http://bioinf.jku.at/research/ttur/ttur_stats/fid_stats_celeba.npz) (64x64, calculated on all samples)
-- [CIFAR 10](http://bioinf.jku.at/research/ttur/ttur_stats/fid_stats_cifar10_train.npz) (calculated on all training samples)

 are provided at: http://bioinf.jku.at/research/ttur/.
 ## Project & Script Descriptions